 You can check on the company’s statement of financial services to see if they’re working on a commission basis.

 Our financial adviser said we didn’t need a formal financial plan, which can cost $2000-$4000 – much higher for complex plans.
 He instead gave us homework like closing down a non-performing investment fund and saving hard into our mortgage.
 The one-hour meeting cost $350.
-We got off lightly.
-We’ll check in again with our financial adviser in a couple years or if something major happens.

 Financial advice – what to do next?

 - Do a bit of background research on how financial planning works in your country.
 Often governments will provide this advice, as it’s in their interests to educate people on how to make good financial decisions.
-In Australia, for example, the government provides the Money Smart service.
+In Australia, the government provides the Money Smart service.

 - To find a financial adviser, and help weed out the scammers, financial adviser associations often provide registers of professional advisers.
 Here’s one of the Australian associations.